Venetian Blinds (video game): Development

-The Venetian blinds technique was created by American video game developer Bob Whitehead while working for Atari, Inc., for the 1979 chess video game Video Chess.
+The Venetian blinds technique was created by American video game developer Bob Whitehead while working for Atari, Inc., for the game Video Chess.
 The technique was created to circumvent the Atari 2600's hardware limitations, which prevented it from rendering more than six unique sprites simultaneously on a single horizontal scan line.
-Though some Atari 2600 games used techniques such as alternating sprite flickering or hiding different sprites per frame to create the illusion of multiple moving sprites at once, they were not perfect solutions and often irritated players or displayed improperly in videos with certain frame rates.
+Though some Atari 2600 games used techniques such as alternating sprite flickering or hiding different sprites per frame to create the illusion of multiple moving sprites at once, these often irritated players or displayed improperly in videos with certain frame rates.
 The Venetian blinds technique drew every other horizontal (Note: Bad Game Hall of Fame states these are vertical lines, but this is incorrect.) line of a sprite, which "left you with sprites that looked like they had stripes".
 This allowed developers to get around the limitation by offsetting every second sprite vertically, lining up rows of pixels with rows of empty space.
-Its name comes from its resemblance to the type of window blinds.
-In Video Chess, which simulates an eight-space chessboard, the Venetian blinds technique is used to simulate up to eight chess pieces on the same row.
+Its name comes from its resemblance to Venetian blinds.
+In Video Chess, the technique is used to simulate up to eight chess pieces on the same row using only four sprites.

 Activision was formed in 1979 by Whitehead, David Crane, Larry Kaplan, and Alan Miller.
-These developers had left Atari over low pay, lack of recognition and respect, and Atari's policy of not crediting game developers to ensure they did not get scouted by rival companies and to reduce their leverage in contract negotiations.
-The releases of several successful Atari 2600 games by Activision in 1980 such as Boxing, Bridge, Checkers, Dragster, and Fishing Derby prompted Atari to attempt to tarnish Activision's reputation, first through attack ads and then, by the end of 1980, a lawsuit alleging Whitehead, Crane, Kaplan, and Miller had violated non-disclosure agreements and stolen trade secrets, including the Venetian blinds technique, despite Activision having then not published any games using said technique.
-Atari was reportedly not expecting to win the lawsuit, but was merely using it as a scare tactic to pressure Activision into leaving the video game industry, dissuade others from doing business with them, or otherwise hinder them with red tape and costly legal trouble.
+These developers had left Atari over low pay, lack of recognition, and Atari's policy of not crediting game developers to ensure they did not get scouted by rival companies and to reduce their leverage in contract negotiations.
+The releases of several successful Atari 2600 games by Activision in 1980, such as Boxing, Bridge, Checkers, Dragster, and Fishing Derby, prompted Atari to attempt to tarnish Activision's reputation, first through attack ads and then, by the end of 1980, a lawsuit alleging Whitehead, Crane, Kaplan, and Miller had violated non-disclosure agreements and stolen trade secrets, including the Venetian blinds technique, despite Activision having then not published any games using said technique.
+Atari was reportedly not expecting to win the lawsuit, but was merely using it as a scare tactic to pressure Activision into leaving the video game industry, dissuade others from doing business with them, or otherwise hinder them with costly legal proceedings.